vikas-ukani/vikas-ukani/README.md

 ## About me:

-<p style="text-align: justify;">I'm a <a href="https://www.linkedin.com/in/vikas-ukani-a02499167/"><b>Senior Laravel Web App Developer (Full-Stack Developer)</b></a> at Dignizant Technology which is located at <b>Surat, Gujarat, India.</b> I'm also excited to work with Python Language and quite interested to learn about Machine Learning in the Data Science field.
-I'm having quite a learning skills to explore new technologies and solving real-life problems.</p>
+<p style="text-align: justify;">I'm a <a href="https://www.linkedin.com/in/vikas-ukani-a02499167/"><b>Software Engineer Web Applicaion Developer(Full-Stack Developer)</b></a> at Maven Technology which is located at <b>Vesu-Surat, Gujarat, India.</b> I'm also excited to work with Python Language and quite interested to learn more about Machine Learning in the Data Science field.
+Having quite a learning skills to explore new technologies and solving real-life problems.</p>

 <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png" />